bitnisohilkhan/Traffic_Flow_Prediction/README.md

 6. Define task orchestration using an Airflow DAG

 ## Airflow DAG
 An Apache Airflow DAG is included to represent the logical execution order of the pipeline tasks.
-The DAG is provided for orchestration design purposes only and was not executed as part of this submission.

 ## Results
 - The Linear Regression model achieved a Mean Absolute Error (MAE) of approximately 241 vehicles.